blarney-lang/actora/doc/CorePerf.md

 explicit, and without shared state.

-On POETS, we are exploring the design of a new kind of machine to support the actor model more directly -- specifically Erlang, one of the most successfull realisations of the actor model to date.
-The key idea is to use a very large number of very simple cores that support communication via messages.
+On POETS, we are exploring the design of a new kind of machine to support the actor model more directly.
+Here we focus on Erlang, one of the most successfull realisations of the actor model to date.
+The key idea is to use a very large number of very simple cores.
 The first question, which we address below, is: *what does a simple Erlang core look like?*

 We explore two approaches: